-One week you cook at your house and you do all the shopping and your girlfriend brings any cooking equipment needed to prep and bring home her meal.
-Then the next week she picks the recipe and you cook at her house.
-After all, shopping for 2 families is no extra work and the week you don’t have to plan is no work at all.
+One week you cook at your house and you do all the shopping and your friend brings any cooking equipment needed to prep and bring home the meal.
+Then the next week your friend picks the recipe and you cook at their house.
+After all, shopping for 2 families is no extra work and the next week it is a breeze.
 Both you and your friend get a fabulous dinner to share with your families.
-All the recipes can be made ahead of time so plan a morning meet or afternoon, or just before dinner.
+Many of my recipes can be made ahead of time so plan a morning meet or afternoon, or just before dinner.

 These are great recipes to get started with: